Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 The code runs quite slow on the Pro Mini.
 Not sure where the bottleneck is, but that explains why I don't know the exact time you must hold the button combos.
 This hasn't posed any issues at all when playing, but it should be still be mentioned.

 The Qoob Pro BIOS absolutely hates this controller.
 It either doesn't work right or it will just refuse to boot.
 This is unfortunate but once you're past that I've experienced no issues.

+On first use or after updating to a newer version, you will need to define either D-pad or analog and a button layout (see gif) and save the config.